wicked-rainman/DAPL/docs/DAPL_OVERVIEW.md

             First parameter defines the field separater present in each input record Second parameter defines the input directory name (including trailing '/')

+      set_input('dlm',"input filename(s)")

+            First parameter defines the field separater present in each input record Second parameter defines one or more input filenames.

+      set_output("outfile_name")

+            Defines the full path name for any record output file.

+      set_graphics("outfile_name","render_engine")

+            First parameter defines a full path to the graphics output filename Second parameter defines the graphics render engine that will be used